eryxcoop/cardano-zk-aiken/aiken-zk/README.md

 * Snark.js >= 0.7.5 - https://www.npmjs.com/package/snarkjs
 * Circom >= 2.1.9 - https://docs.circom.io/getting-started/installation/
 * Aiken >= 1.1.17 - https://aiken-lang.org/installation-instructions

+The idea in the future is to reduce the amount of dependencies.

 # Automated testing
 To run the tests